Tournament Registration Guide

 Overview

 If you are interested in participating in a sanctioned Badminton Alberta tournament, the information provided here will help guide you through the membership and tournament registration process.
-The online platforms Badminton Alberta uses are called PlayerWeb and Tournament Software.
+The online platforms Badminton Alberta uses is called Tournament Software (as of March 31, 2026, Badminton Alberta will no longer be using PlayerWeb for membership).

 For new players who want to play in their first tournament: